apache/apisix/README.md

 - **All platforms**

   - Cloud-Native: Platform agnostic, No vendor lock-in, APISIX can run from bare-metal to Kubernetes.
-  - Run Environment: Both OpenResty and Tengine are supported.
   - Supports ARM64: Don't worry about the lock-in of the infra technology.

 - **Multi protocols**